IAmNo1Special/RevomonAgent/README.md

 **An AI-powered automation assistant for the Revomon game, built with Google's Android Development Kit (ADK) and designed to run on BlueStacks emulator.**

 RevomonAgent is a sophisticated open-source AI assistant that automates gameplay in the Android game Revomon.
-Using Google's ADK framework with the Gemini 2.5-flash model, it provides intelligent automation for PvP battles, menu navigation, inventory management, and more.
+Using Google's ADK framework with the Gemini 2.5 Pro model for the main agent (and Flash for sub-agents), it provides intelligent automation for PvP battles, menu navigation, inventory management, and more.
 The system is built on a three-layer architecture using custom BluePyll ADB automation and the revomonauto game controller.

 ## Table of Contents